joelberkeley/spidr/README.md

   ```bash
   git clone --depth 1 --branch v0.0.4 https://github.com/joelberkeley/spidr.git
   ```
 2. Download the pre-built XLA C interface from the [releases page](https://github.com/joelberkeley/spidr/releases), and extract the archive.
+The extracted directory can be placed anywhere you wish.
 3. Download an XLA binary from [elixir-nx/xla](https://github.com/elixir-nx/xla/releases), and extract the archive.
 Place the directory `xla_extension` into the same path as the directory `c_xla_extension` extracted in step 2.
 4. [Install Idris 2](https://github.com/idris-lang/Idris2/blob/main/INSTALL.md).
 We recommend using [Homebrew](https://brew.sh/) if you're unsure which option to use
 5. In the spidr root directory, install spidr with